-Once I had prepared the gusseted tortilla rounds, I placed them in the wells of the mini muffin pan.
-I made sure to press the seams to minimize any seepage of the melting cheese.
+Once I had prepared the gusseted tortilla rounds, I placed them in the wells of my mini muffin pan.
+I made sure to press the seams to minimize any seepage from the melting cheese.
 I pre-baked them at 425° F for 6 minutes to help set the tortilla cups.

 I popped the Mini Antojitos into a preheated 425º F oven for 6 minutes.
-After 6 minutes, the cheeses were melted and the shells, golden brown.
+After 6 minutes, the cheeses were melted and the shells were golden brown.
 I finished the Mini Antojitos off with a garnish of finely chopped green onion tops.

 OMG, talk about good!
-The filling was a perfect combination of cheese and other ingredients, and the shells perfectly browned.
+The filling was a perfect combination of cheese and other ingredients and the shells were perfectly browned.